Ecology of the North Cascades: Subalpine Fir Ecoregion

 The Subalpine Fir Ecoregion, descending down the east-side of the Cascade Range, reaches elevations between 4200 and 6000 ft.
 This area has the same mean annual temperature of 39 F as the Mountain Hemlock Ecoregion, but a drastically lower annual average precipitation of between 100 and 150 cm with a much larger portion falling as snow rather than as rain.
 The ecosystems in this ecoregion are the subalpine fir forests, subalpine meadows, avalanche gullies, and freshwater wetlands, streams and lakes.

 The subalpine fir forests in the North Cascades include Douglas fir, Engelmann spruce, subalpine larch, and whitebark pine.
 The Engelmann spruce and the subalpine fir are commonly found together.
 In the higher boundaries of this ecoregion the subalpine fir takes on the krummholz form.
 The Subalpine Fir Ecoregion is characterized by its patches of forest and meadows in its upper range similarly to the Mountain Hemlock Ecoregion.

 Grand Fir/Douglas Fir Ecoregion

-Descending down the east side of the Cascade Range is the Grand Fir/Douglas Fir Ecoregion with a very diverse forest.
+Descending down the east side of the Cascade Range is the Grand Fir/Coast Douglas-fir Ecoregion with a very diverse forest.
 This forest has the most diverse trees of the forested ecoregions in Washington state which includes grand fir, Douglas fir, Engelmann spruce, subalpine fir, ponderosa pine, lodgepole pine, western white pine, whitebark pine, western larch, and subalpine larch.
 This ecoregion has an annual mean temperature of 46 F and receives between 60 and 110 cm of precipitation per year.
 The elevation range of this ecoregion is between 2000 and 5000 ft.